 Reviewed CASPer test publication: Extending the interview to all medical school candidates--Computer-Based Multiple Sample Evaluation of Noncognitive Skills (CMSENS).
 Acad Med.
 2009 Oct;84(10 Suppl):S9-12. doi: 10.1097/ACM.0b013e3181b3705a.

 “To avoid criticism say nothing, do nothing, be nothing.” – Aristotle

 Summary of the Overall Findings

 2. The original article on CMSENS (later renamed to CASPer), is a small-scale, pilot study that includes one case site: McMaster University.
-The positive results showing correlations between CASPer and MMI are at best, predictive for future studies that are larger and geographically diverse.
+The positive results showing mild correlations between CASPer and MMI are at best, predictive for future studies that are larger and geographically diverse.
 Furthermore, the MMI itself is a test yet to be proven to be a valid measure of future-on-the-job behavior, which has been shown to cause both gender and socioeconomic bias.

 3. The authors have attempted to generalize the findings to various populations such as domestic and international medical graduates, and undergraduate medical school applicants in the Netherlands, without adequate scientific evidence and sufficient sample size.

 5. Statistical issues – the small sample size in the publication suffers from “the law of small numbers” and “a bias of confidence over doubt”.